mtchoum1/Juice-Power/README.md

 * Keyboard: Use hotkeys to quickly select towers and manage your defenses.
 * Spacebar: Pause/Resume the game.
 # Development
-Juice Power is built using UNity.
+Juice Power is built using Unity.
 The project structure is organized as follows:

 * `/Assets`: Game assets like sprites, sounds, and models.
 * `/Scripts`: All the game logic and tower behaviors.